MAGI003769/SURF-Indoor-Localization-using-AutoEncoder/README.md

 The main idea is from [Low-effort place recognition with WiFi fingerprints using deep learning](https://arxiv.org/abs/1611.02049) and the implementation based on this [repo](https://github.com/aqibsaeed/Place-Recognition-using-Autoencoders-and-NN) with slight modifications.

+Thanks for contribution from my groupmates @ZzhKlaus and @ZikunAbrahamTan who are really brilliant and respectively take in charge of coding in server part and android app for client.

 ## Folders:
 - algorithm: holding relevant code for offline